raj-kiran-p/regex_engine/README.md

 ### 1. Regex Generation for Numerical Range

-__You get what you give.__ : If given numbers are integers you get a regex that will only match with integer and if floating-point numbers are given it only match with floating-point number.
+__You get what you give :__ If given numbers are integers you get a regex that will only match with integer and if floating-point numbers are given it only match with floating-point number.

 Supports integer and floating-point numbers.
 It can even be a negative range.